Start your new home journey

 As you’ll have far more free time in retirement, it’s an ideal time to nurture relationships with family and friends.
 For time outside of family, consider volunteering for causes or organisations that matter to you.

 Explore social clubs, community groups, or classes to meet new people and stay socially active.
 At Tingdene, it’s easy to make the most of life as your neighbours are likely to have similar interests and values.
+The benefits to living in an active adult community are endless.

 Home and Living Arrangements